mrkkrp/markkarpov.com/tutorial/exceptions.md

   an infinite list, but it is certainly never explicitly represented as such.

-## Defining hierarchy of exceptions
+## Defining the hierarchy of exceptions

-Let us consider how Haskell keeps its exceptions extendable.
+Let's consider how Haskell keeps its exceptions extendable.
 It is natural to think about exceptions as objects in a hierarchy:

 ![Exception hierarchy][exception-hierarchy]

-It is well-known that in object-oriented world the set of operations is fixed, while the set of objects is extendable.
-In functional programming the situation is reversed: typically data types are fixed, and the set of functions on these objects is extendable.
+It is well-known that in the object-oriented world the set of operations is fixed, while the set of objects is extendable.
+In functional programming the situation is reversed: typically the data types are fixed, and the set of functions on these objects is extendable.
 This works pretty well most of the time, and is especially natural in certain domains, like compilers, but now that we would like to build a hierarchy for exceptions, the functional